-Elsewhere, I've discussed building inexpensive water features.
+Elsewhere, we've discussed building inexpensive water features.
 In that project, the focus was on saving money wherever possible.
 In the present project, the focus shifts to building decorative garden fountains when you have some disposable income to...well, dispose of.
-For a project somewhere in-between cost-wise, see How to Make a Cascading Clay Pot Fountain.
+For a project somewhere in-between cost-wise, you may want to see how to make a cascading clay pot fountain.

 A tall, blue, glazed ceramic planter is at the heart of the project.
 Such ceramic planters can cost over $200 but can be turned into highly decorative water garden fountains.
 Besides their size and beauty, what you're paying for is the fact that these ceramic planters are glazed.
 Glazed ceramic planters hold up to the elements (still, don't leave them out in winter).